Skip to content

 A study published in 2019 on 369 women experiencing female pattern hair loss found 5% Minoxidil foam effectively regrows hair after 12 weeks of treatment, with postmenopausal women seeing the most improvement in nonvellus hair count compared to premenopausal women.

-For women not responding to topical minoxidil, low dose oral minoxidil have shown to be promising in many studies.
+For women not responding to topical minoxidil, low dose oral minoxidil and spironolactone have shown to be promising in many studies.
 There is also better adherence with low dose minoxidil (more convenient to use).
 The main limitation of using oral minoxidil are its possible side effects such as hypertrichosis (excessive body hair) and heart palpitations.

 Ketoconazole 2% shampoo have shown in several clinical studies to help improve hair density and also reduce hair shedding in both male and female patter hair loss.
 There are no studies published on the effects of Ketoconazole specifically for menopausal women.
 Ketoconazole is thought to work by reducing androgen levels in the scalp and reducing scalp inflammation that can often lead to hair loss.
 Ketoconazole shampoo should be incorporated 2-3 times a week if appropriate.
 The limitation with Ketoconazole shampoo is excessive drying of the hair.